Yet again my life was on the line

 as for the advanced driving carp i have done that on the motorbike and it was way overated

-gl on the roads i have my rockets and will use them :LOL:
+gl on the roads i have my rockets and will use them :lol:

-why do cyclists not use the cycle paths that are provided and instead use the road and have near misses when are a car approaches an island/bollard in the middle of the road :evil: and they don't stop at crossings or traffic lights either.
+why do cyclists not use the cycle paths that are provided and instead use the road and have near misses when are a car approaches an island/bollard in the middle of the road :twisted: and they don't stop at crossings or traffic lights either.

 I used to cycle to work but its just too risky as it seemed that every motorist thought i was invisible(i never jumped the traffic lights though)

-i nearly hit a cyclist when he swerved in front of me to avoid a BUMP in the road but as he was on a MOUNTAIN BIKE WITH SUSPENSION AND 99 GEARS THAT IS CAPABLE OF GOING UP MOUNT EVEREST his bike might not have made been made for it :eek:
+i nearly hit a cyclist when he swerved in front of me to avoid a BUMP in the road but as he was on a MOUNTAIN BIKE WITH SUSPENSION AND 99 GEARS THAT IS CAPABLE OF GOING UP MOUNT EVEREST his bike might not have made been made for it :shock:

 i think the roads are far to dangerous for bikes especially for kids because of the attitude of motorists (me included)

-ahhh thats better,rant over. ;)
+ahhh thats better,rant over. :wink:

 ohmygodwhathaveyoudone said:

-why do cyclists not use the cycle paths that are provided and instead use the road and have near misses when are a car approaches an island/bollard in the middle of the road :evil:
+why do cyclists not use the cycle paths that are provided and instead use the road and have near misses when are a car approaches an island/bollard in the middle of the road :twisted:

 Because many roads dont have adjacent cycle paths.
 10 years ago here, the council spent a fortune building dedicated cycle paths in red tarmac, adjacent to the footpath, but sunk down with a kerb between them, so it was seperate.
 About a mile stretch to the town centre.
 Then every cycle path they have built since then is just painted on. :( Shame they couldn't keep up the effort with making drop kerbs etc.